pwbriggs/music-assistant.github.io/docs/integration/voice.md

 All sentences must:

-- start with the words `Play` or `Listen to`
+- start or end with the words `Play` or `Listen to`
 - then must have some sort of query for what is desired to be played
-- then be optionally followed by an area name or device name
+- then be optionally followed by or started with an area name or device name
+- then, for artist, track, album or playlist, be optionally followed by the phrase `using radio mode`

 #### Examples